A classification of radial or totally geodesic ends of real projective orbifolds I: a survey of results: Introduction

 In Section \ref{sec-endth}, we start to study the properly convex R-end theory.
 First, we discuss the holonomy representation spaces.
 Tubular actions and the dual theory of affine actions are discussed.
 We show that distanced actions and asymptotically nice actions are dual.
 We explain that the uniform middle eigenvalue condition implies the existence of the distanced action.
 The main result here is the characterization of R-ends whose end fundamental groups satisfy weakly uniform or uniform middle eigenvalue conditions.
 That is, they are either lens-shaped R-ends or quasi-lens-shaped R-ends.
 Here, we will classify R-ends satisfying the uniform middle eigenvalue conditions.
 We also define the quasi-lens-shaped R-ends.

 We go to Part III.
-In Section \ref{sec-notprop}, we discuss the R-ends that are NPCC.
+In Section \ref{sec-notprop}, we discuss the R-ends that are NPNC.
 First, we show that the end holonomy group for an end $E$ will have an exact sequence

 where $N_K$ is in the projective automorphism group $\Aut(K)$ of a properly convex compact set $K$, $N$ is the normal subgroup of elements mapping to the trivial automorphism of $K$, and $K^o/N_K$ is compact.
 We show that $\Sigma_{\tilde E}$ is foliated by complete affine spaces of dimension $\geq 1$.
-We explain that an NPCC-end satisfying the weak middle eigenvalue condition for NPCC-ends is a quasi-joined R-end.
+We explain that an NPNC-end satisfying the {transverse weak middle eigenvalue} condition for NPNC-ends is a quasi-joined R-end.